carpentries/docs.carpentries.org/source/resources/communications/select-blog-tags.md

 ### Online Workshops
 Workshops that are solely online, experience teaching an online workshop, sharing ideas for online workshops.

+### OpenRefine
+For blog posts highlighting teaching recommendations of OpenRefine, or the use of OpenRefine in our activities.

 ### Pilot Workshops
 Blog posts related to piloting of new lessons.